MicrosoftDocs/learn/learn-pr/azure/enterprise-scale-operations/includes/2-management-monitoring.md

 In Azure, the *activity log* is a platform log that provides insight into subscription-level events.
 The activity log contains all write operations (PUT, POST, DELETE) for subscription resources.
 These operations include information such as when a resource is modified or when a VM is started.
 You can view the activity log in the Azure portal or retrieve entries by using PowerShell and Azure CLI.
 Configure diagnostic settings for a subscription via policy to send log data to the centralized Log Analytics workspace.
 This configuration provides a central view across subscriptions and enables the retention of log data past the default 90 days.

 When a customer requires log-data retention longer than two years, configure the subscription diagnostic settings also for export to Azure Storage.
-Use immutable storage with a *write once, read many (WORM) policies to make data non-erasable and non-modifiable for a user-specified interval.
+Use immutable storage with *write once, read many (WORM)* policies to make data non-erasable and non-modifiable for a user-specified interval.

 ## Dashboards and visualization